JensBee/speed-camera/README.md

 2020-07-30 19:07:33,141 Updated distance for RTL: 76.09
 ```

-In this example, the car was recorded at 21 MPH but it actually was going 36 MPH.
+In this example, the car was recorded at 21 kph but it actually was going 36 MPH.
 The output says to adjust the RTL distance to 76ft.

 ## References